johannheyne/wordpress-toolset/tools/tool_javascript_recomended/readme.markdown

 			'messages' => array(
 				'en' => 'Javascript is turned off… Please activate Javascript to have all features of the site!', ),
-        ),
+			'lang' => 'en', // only if multisite an no WPML-plugin solution ),
     ),
 );